Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 ### [Cleanup-Runners.ps1](https://github.com/Pwd9000-ML/docker-github-runner-windows/blob/master/scripts/Cleanup-Runners.ps1)

 Because we will run and scale self hosted runners using docker/docker-compose dynamically using our image, this script will be used to remove and unregister any old/offline GitHub runner registrations against our GitHub repository when we scale containers up and down based on our needs.
+This PowerShell script uses [GitHub-CLI](https://cli.github.com/).
+If you are running this script locally ensure you have [GitHub-CLI](https://cli.github.com/) installed.

 ```powershell
 #This script invokes GitHub-CLI (Pre-installed on container image)